-TAHOE-TRUCKEE SANITATION AGENCY MANAGEMENT'S DISCUSSION AND ANALYSIS For year ended June 30, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS

 The Governmental Accounting Standards Board Statement Number 34 requires that management prepare a Management's Discussion and Analysis (MDA) section as a component of the audited financial statements.
-The Tahoe-Truckee Sanitation Agency (T-TSA or Agency) MDA provides review of the Agency's financial activities for the fiscal year ended June 30, 2023.
-Readers are encouraged to consider the information presented here in conjunction with T-TSA's financial statements to gain an understanding of the Agency's overall financial position.
+The Tahoe-Truckee Sanitation Agency (T-TSA or Agency) MDA reviews the Agency's financial activities for the fiscal year ended June 30, 2024.
+Readers are encouraged to consider the information presented here in conjunction with T-TSA's financial statements to understand the Agency's overall financial position.